SamiGhauri/pds-ksbl/README.md

 Overall, this project will provide valuable insights to Airbnb hosts in Lisbon city on how to optimize their listings and maximize their revenue.

+# Goal: Identify the most popular neighborhoods for Airbnb listings in Lisbon city.
+Objective: Analyze the number of listings and their average price in each neighborhood.

+# Tasks:

+Use pandas to load and clean the listings.csv file.
+Merge the neighborhood data from the neighborhoods.csv file with the listings data.
+Calculate the number of listings and their average price in each neighborhood.
+Visualize the results using matplotlib or seaborn.
+Goal: Determine the seasonality of Airbnb listings and prices in Lisbon city.
+Objective: Identify any patterns or trends in the number of listings and their average price over the past 12 months.

+# Tasks:

+Use pandas to load and clean the calendar.csv file.
+Analyze the number of listings and their average price on a monthly basis.
+Visualize the results using matplotlib or seaborn.
+Determine if there are any seasonal patterns or trends in the data.
+Goal: Explore the relationship between listing attributes and price.
+Objective: Analyze the relationship between the number of bedrooms, bathrooms, and amenities of a listing and its price.

+# Tasks:

+Use pandas to load and clean the listings.csv file.
+Select the relevant features for analysis, such as the number of bedrooms, bathrooms, and amenities.
+Visualize the relationship between the features and listing price using scatterplots and histograms.
+Calculate correlation coefficients to measure the strength of the relationships.
+Goal: Analyze the distribution of listing prices in Lisbon city.
+Objective: Identify the range of listing prices and the most common price points in Lisbon.

+# Tasks:

+Use pandas to load and clean the listings.csv file.
+Analyze the distribution of listing prices using histograms and boxplots.
+Identify the range of prices and the most common price points.
+Compare the distribution of prices across different neighborhoods in Lisbon.